How Do We Work

 A Bit About Us¶

 We're purely a development team, focused entirely on PHP and E-Commerce, that's been running since 2007.
-We're not huge but we're big enough to offer an Enterprise level of support whilst still keeping things personal.
+Most of the team members are PHP 7, Magento 1 and Magento 2 certified.
+We're not huge however we're big enough to offer an Enterprise level of support whilst still keeping things personal.

 We take a pride in our level of comms with a blend of instant messaging using Slack, Jira for issue and project management and Bitbucket for code hosting (along with our internal infrastructure), as well as still making use of emails.